Home About Us Syllabus Noticeboard Competitions Exhibition Gallery Events

 The John Wiseman Progress Shield

-To be awarded to a member who has made the most progress during the year, in the opinion of the Committee.
+To be awarded to the member who has made the most progress during the year, in the opinion of the Committee.